andrewzm/deepspat-website/content/_index.md

     - title : "Multivariate Deep Compositional Spatial Models"
       images:
       - "images/multivariatewarping2.png"
-      content : "In this project, led by [Quan Vu](https://quanvu17.wordpress.com/) and together with [Noel Cressie](https://www.uow.edu.au/niasra/our-research/centre-for-environmental-informatics/people/people/#d.en.138780), we extended the deep compositional spatial models outlined in the previous project to the multivariate case.
+      content : "In this project led by [Quan Vu](https://quanvu17.wordpress.com/), and together with [Noel Cressie](https://www.uow.edu.au/niasra/our-research/centre-for-environmental-informatics/people/people/#d.en.138780), we extend the deep compositional spatial models outlined in the previous project to the multivariate case.
 Here, we model the joint processes using stationary, symmetric, covariance functions on the warped domain.
-There are many interesting properties that arise when modelling nonstationarity and asymmetry in this way; see main text for more details."
+There are many interesting properties that emerge when modelling nonstationarity and asymmetry of multivariate spatial processes in this way."
       button:
         enable : true
         label : "Read more"